-We've all heard the expression: "You are what you eat."
-It's a bit simplistic, but like most pearls of wisdom, there's an underlying truth to it.
-Proper nutrition can go a long way toward strengthening your immune system and keeping you healthy.
-That's where nutrition and dietetics professionals come in.
-Passionate about the importance of real food and sound nutrition to our overall health, these are some of the most in-demand people in the country, as they motivate others to improve their eating habits.
-Our bachelor's program gives you the background you need to enter this dynamic and rewarding field.
+We’ve all heard the expression: “You are what you eat.”
+It’s a bit simplistic, but like most pearls of wisdom, there’s an underlying truth to it.
+Proper nutrition can go a long way toward our staying healthy and fit.
+That’s where nutrition and dietetics professionals come in.
+Passionate about the wholesomeness and healing nature of real food, they are some of the country’s most-in-demand experts, as they motivate others to improve their eating habits.
+Our accredited, didactic bachelor’s program — one of the few of its kind in the Northeast in a small, comprehensive, coeducational university — will give you the background you need to enter this dynamic and rewarding field.

 Learn the science.
 Master its practice.

 Those who enter the field of nutrition and dietetics should understand that this is a science-based, healthcare-oriented field.
 Our program prepares you for this reality by giving you a solid foundation in the science of food and nutrition.
 At the same time, you will learn the importance of management and advance practice.
 Your courses will include:

 - Introductory and Advanced Nutrition